 Most standard 24 month working holiday travel insurance policies cost less than $1 or £1 a day for a lot of nationalities.
-To put it into perspective, an ambulance ride in Canada can cost up to $530.
+To put it into perspective, an ambulance ride in Canada can around $530.

-Alongside the flight, working holiday visa and initial living funds, travel insurance is a mandatory expense of a working holiday.
+Alongside the flight, working holiday visa and initial living funds, travel insurance is a major expense of a working holiday.

-If you cannot afford travel insurance for your working holiday, you definitely cannot afford the potential medical or repatriation costs should the worst happen on your trip.
+If you cannot afford travel insurance for your working holiday, you may not be able to afford the potential medical or repatriation costs should the worst case scenario happen on your trip.

 Even if you do not plan to go bungy jumping in Queenstown or snowboarding in Whistler, the truth is that any kind of activity on your trip holds some kind of risk.

 People get injured every day at work or while walking down the street.
 You may never get sick at home or consider yourself an exceptionally safe person but with the realities and randomness of life, nothing can be guaranteed.

 There is a 99.99% chance you won’t have to use your working holiday travel insurance, but it’s better to be safe than sorry.

 Travel insurance myth 4: “They don’t check travel insurance coverage at the border”